ibm-watson-data-lab/cloudant-food-tracker/README.md

      }
      ```

 That's it for the model.
-The Meal class now tracks both its underlying document ID, and it supports convenient initialization directly from a Cloudant Sync datastore document (or simply, a "doc").
+The Meal class now tracks its underlying document ID and creation time; and it supports convenient initialization directly from a Cloudant Sync datastore document (or simply, a "doc").

 Since the Meal model initializer has a new `docId: String?` parameter, you will need to update the one bit of code which initializes Meal objects, in the Meal view controller.